atusy/vimconf-2025-small/index.md

 ```

 ---

 ### Navigate and highlight matching keywords

 - Insight
-    - Like outline and popup menu, query-based approach allows language-agnostic implementation
+    - Query-based approach allows Lua code focus on "how" in language-agnostic way.
     - Plugin-specific query files is a good pattern to avoid conflicts among multiple plugins

 ---